leftwm/leftwm/README.md

 While LeftWM has very few dependencies, this isn't always the case for themes.
 Themes typically require the following to be installed.
-However, this is up to the author of the theme, and could be different.
+However, this is up to the author of the theme and could be different.

 List of LeftWM dependencies: